ddecarle/eeb462-2024/LAB2_Parsimony.md

 As before, we'll have to make some changes to our TNT script.

-1. Navigate to your nucProt folder and open `TNTscript.run` in your text editor.
+14. Navigate to your nucProt folder and open `TNTscript.run` in your text editor.

-2. Make the following changes:
+15. Make the following changes:

   - On **line 5**, replace `<log-name>` with an informative file name
   - On **line 14**, replace `<matrix.tnt>` with the name of the correct data matrix
   - Add `quote` to the beginning of **line 36** and **line 62**  (we'll be running shorter analyses again this time)

-3. Save your changes.
+16. Save your changes.

-4. Open a terminal window, navigate to your nucProt folder, and launch TNT as before
+17. Open a terminal window, navigate to your nucProt folder, and launch TNT as before

-5. Use the TNT script to execute your analysis: `run TNTscript.run;`
+18. Use the TNT script to execute your analysis: `run TNTscript.run;`

-6. When the analyses are complete, quit TNT (`quit;`) and use the script to reformat the trees: `python ../tnt_tree_clean.py`
+19. When the analyses are complete, quit TNT (`quit;`) and use the script to reformat the trees: `bash ../tnt_tree_clean.sh`

 ---
 #### QUESTION 7